ripose-jp/Memento/README.md

 ### macOS: Streaming video doesn't work

 This means that mpv cannot find your youtube-dl installation.
-Memento expects that youtube-dl will be located at `~/Library/Preferences/memento/youtube-dl` on macOS.
-If youtube-dl is not located there, some functionality may not work.

 To install youtube-dl, paste these commands into Terminal:
 ```